webix-hub/hint-component/README.md

 ## Position

 Positionn is set automatically by deafult.
-In addition, you can provide top and left values in hint config or any step.
+Alternatively, you can provide top and left values in hint config or any step.

 ~~~js
 webix.ui({